 A BeFriender is someone who listens with compassion, accepts people as they are, respects another’s spiritual journey, and embodies the caring presence of God.
 BeFrienders provide pastoral care for people in all kinds of difficult and transitional situations.
 They are trained volunteers who extend the care of a faith community.
 BeFrienders provide pastoral care through a listening presence for anyone experiencing: hospitalization, cancer or chronic illness, families of deployed military, resident of a skilled nursing facility, addiction, post-partum depression, stress of being a caregiver, death of a loved one, loneliness, getting married or divorced, blending families, “empty nest” syndrome, becoming a parent or parenting challenges, relationship issues, being a victim of random violence, being abused or abusing others, imprisonment, major life decisions, relocation, job loss or career change, financial worries, buying or losing a home, trauma or natural disaster, Alzheimer’s or other forms of dementia, any other need for pastoral care.

 If you would like to become a BeFriender or would like a BeFriender to talk with you about your situation of life, please contact Pastor Sue Wallager, firstname.lastname@example.org or call the church 763-421-4656.

 Children, Youth, and Family (CYF) programs resumed in January and we are looking for dedicated volunteers like YOU!
-If interested, please call 763-421-4656 or e-mail a CYF team member.read more
+If interested or for more information please call 763-421-4656 or e-mail a CYF team member.read more

 Zion partners with other area churches driving for Meals on Wheels and we take our turn every 6 weeks.
 There are 7 routes requiring a total of 35 volunteers each week.read more